 It is a very good idea to have discussed your suitability for this course with your current Mathematics teacher.
-We do not recommend students who are likely to achieve a grade 6 or below at GCSE start the course.
+We do not accept students who are likely to achieve a grade 6 or below at GCSE.

-Good mathematicians will want to consider taking both Mathematics and Further Mathematics at A Level (www.ocr.org.uk/alevelfurthermaths).
+Good mathematicians will want to consider taking both Mathematics and Further Mathematics at A Level.
 This course is recommended, and sometimes required, for those who want to study Mathematics at a higher level for its own sake, as well as for those who see themselves studying courses such as Physics or Engineering at degree level, or who are considering Economics at Cambridge or other top universities.
 In Year 1, students complete A Level Mathematics.
 Year 2 consists of a mix of Further Pure and Applied Modules; usually a combination of Additional Further Pure, Further Mechanics and Statistics.

-We follow the OCR Further Mathematics A Specification (H245), and more details can be found on the OCR website where you can view the course specification and find a sample of past papers.
+We follow the Edexcel Further Mathematics (9FM0) course, and more details can be found on the Edexcel website where you can view the course specification and find a sample of past papers.

-To start the Mathematics course you should be expecting to achieve at least a grade 7 in Mathematics at GCSE.
-For Further Maths, a minimum of a grade 8 is essential, and ideally you will have studied an extra qualification such as the Additional Mathematics FSMQ, Further Mathematics GCSE or similar.
-If your GCSE grade is an 8, we would require an extra qualification to ensure students have enough experience of success of highlevel topics.
+To start the Mathematics course you should be expecting to achieve at least a grade 7 in Mathematics at GCSF

+For Further Maths, a minimum of a grade 8 is essential, and you will have studied an extra qualification such as the Level 2 Further Mathematics qualification or similar.